gortonator/bsds-6650/assignments-2021/Assignment-1.md

 Based on these values, your client will start up and
 1. process and validate the input parameters
-1. read the input file one line at a time
+1. read the input file one line at a time (ignore empty lines)
 1. create maxThreads client threads that continuosly send a line from the file to the server

 Basically you have to figure out how to distribute lines of the file to threads so that one line gets processed exactly once.